APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Introduction

 Several methodologies for depth estimation rely on technologies like RGB-D cameras, Radar, LiDAR, or ultrasound devices to directly capture depth information within a scene.
 However, these alternatives exhibit notable shortcomings.
-RGB-D cameras possess a limited measurement range, LiDAR and Radar deliver sparse data, and both are costly sensing solutions that might not be viable for compact autonomous systems like low-cost, lightweight and small-sized mobile robots.
+RGB-D cameras possess a limited measurement range, LiDAR and Radar deliver sparse data, and both are costly sensing solutions that might not be viable for compact autonomous systems.
 Ultrasound devices, on the other hand, are marred by inherent measurement inaccuracies.
 Moreover, these technologies demand substantial energy consumption and feature large form factors, rendering them unsuitable for resource-restricted, small-scale systems that must adhere to stringent real-world design constraints.
 In contrast, RGB cameras stand out as lightweight and cost-effective options.
 Importantly, they have the capacity to furnish more comprehensive environmental data.

 Prominent players within the autonomous vehicle sector are actively pushing the envelope of self-driving technology by harnessing cost-effective camera solutions.
-Notably, MDE has been seamlessly integrated into Tesla's production-grade Autopilot system \cite{tesla2, tesla}.
+Notably, monocular depth estimation (MDE) has been seamlessly integrated into Tesla's production-grade Autopilot system \cite{tesla2, tesla}.
 Evidently, other major autonomous driving (AD) enterprises, including Toyota \cite{toyota} and Huawei \cite{huawei}, are following Tesla's footsteps to propel self-driving advancements through this approach.

-In recent years, the advancement of deep learning has led to substantial enhancements in the performance of monocular depth estimation (MDE), primarily through the utilization of CNN-based models \cite{fu2018deep, song2021monocular, huynh2020guiding}.
-The effectiveness of CNN models stems from their ability to extract structural knowledge from training data through convolution operations.
-However, these networks have shown vulnerabilities to adversarial attacks.
-On the other hand, Transformer, initially introduced in natural language processing, has showcased remarkable achievements in monocular depth estimation \cite{chang2021transformer, varma2022transformers, mimdepth}.
-In contrast to CNN-based networks, Vision Transformer-based ones (such as MT-SfMLearner \cite{varma2022transformers} and MIMDepth \cite{mimdepth} ) offer an expanded receptive field, enabling them to capture and learn global image information which also enhanced the system's resilience to both natural corruptions and adversarial attacks.
+The surge in the adoption of MDE can be attributed to the widespread utilization of deep learning networks.
+However, as these networks have demonstrated vulnerabilities to adversarial attacks, safeguarding the security of MDE models becomes an imperative consideration.